dprojects/Woodworking/README.md

 # API for developers

-The Woodworking workbench has also API for developers.
+The Woodworking workbench also has an API for developers.
 This library contains functions that solve the Topology Naming Problem.
 You can also leaglly create your own tools and extend the workbench in your private repository in accordance with the MIT license:

 * **View library API documentation:** [MagicPanelsAPI.md](https://github.com/dprojects/Woodworking/blob/master/Docs/MagicPanelsAPI.md)
 * **View library code:** [MagicPanels.py](https://github.com/dprojects/Woodworking/blob/master/Tools/MagicPanels/MagicPanels.py)